Moo Moo (Brooklyn Nine-Nine): Plot

 In the cold open, Boyle appears in the same outfit as Terry and asks his colleagues who pull off the look better.
 To his dismay, they unanimously agree Terry does.

 Terry (Terry Crews) decides to apply as a city council liaison for additional responsibilities.
-To give him time to complete the paperwork, he has Jake (Andy Samberg) and Amy (Melissa Fumero) pick up his daughters.
-During the trip, Cagney's blanket, "Moo Moo", is accidentally thrown out of the car; on learning this, Terry heads out into the night to find it.
+To buy himself time to complete the paperwork, he has Jake (Andy Samberg) and Amy (Melissa Fumero) pick up his daughters.
+During the trip, Cagney's blanket, "Moo Moo", is accidentally thrown out of the car.
+Upon learning this, Terry heads out into the night to find it.

-After he finds the blanket, Terry is stopped by Officer Maldack (Desmond Harrington), who snarls at him for daring to be outside at night and nearly arrests him, backing off only when Terry is finally able to identify himself as a cop.
-While discussing the incident of racial profiling with the uniformly shocked and angry precinct (even Hitchcock is furious at how Terry was treated), Terry decides to meet with Maldack.
+After he finds the blanket, Terry is stopped by Officer Maldack (Desmond Harrington), who snarls at him for daring to be outside at night and nearly arrests him, not backing off until Terry is able to identify himself as a cop.
+While discussing the incident of racial profiling with the uniformly shocked and angry precinct (even Hitchcock is furious), Terry decides to meet with Maldack.
 Maldack apologizes for his behavior, but only because it turns out Terry was a fellow officer.
-Terry tells Maldack that he targeted him for being black and asks for an apology, but Maldack refuses, claiming that stopping Terry was "doing his job".
+Terry tells Maldack he targeted him for being black and asks for an apology, but Maldack refuses, claiming stopping Terry was "doing his job".
 Terry decides to file a complaint and asks Holt (Andre Braugher) to submit it.
-To his surprise, Holt suggests that the complaint isn't the best idea.
+To his surprise, Holt suggests the complaint isn't the best idea.
 While babysitting Terry's daughters, Jake and Amy explain Terry's problem to them and discuss being a minority in America.

-When Terry confronts him, Holt explains that he doesn't want to submit the complaint because the fallout from doing so might affect Terry's career.
-Instead, he tells Terry that he should continue to rise through the ranks so he can help change the system.
-Terry then explains to Holt that as an overweight child, a cop saved him from bullies, and the gratitude and respect he felt for the cops was the exact opposite of how Maldack made him feel.
+When Terry confronts him, Holt explains he doesn't want to submit the complaint because the fallout from doing so might affect Terry's career.
+Instead, he tells Terry he should continue to rise through the ranks so he can help change the system.
+Terry then explains to Holt as an overweight child, a cop saved him from bullies.
+The gratitude and respect he felt for the cops was the exact opposite of how Maldack made him feel.
 Holt decides to support Terry and submit the complaint.
-The next day, Holt tells Terry that his application for the liaison job was denied, most likely due to his complaint—but they both feel they did the right thing.
+The next day, Holt tells Terry his application for the liaison job was denied, most likely due to his complaint.
+However, they both feel they did the right thing.